yousefissa/Twitter-Follow-and-Unfollow-Bot/README.md

-Python3
+# Python Twitter Bot

-# This is a twitter bot that allows you to do a few things:
+This is a twitter bot that allows you to do automate a variety of twitter tasks!

 1. Follow back users that follow you.